FurkanToprak/Java101/README.md

 The **terminal** should pop up with the following output:
 `Hello world!`.
   * The **terminal** is software that allows us to input information into programs and also outputs the information produced by programs.
+  * Now you’ll notice, this code looks a bit odd.
+It doesn’t look like a sentence you would read out of a book.
+This is because programming languages have something called syntax.
+Syntax means to write code in such a way that our computer will understand what we’re doing.
   * While you may not know what that odd mess of code above exactly does or means, we will understand more next lesson.